What is servant leadership? 7 traits of effective leaders

 As a leader, encourage knowledge sharing between different areas of the business.
 For example, marketing leaders can share their lead nurturing and retention methods with customer success teams, helping them to foster customer loyalty.

-Quick Tip: Read more about how to build a brand your customers will love in our 7-step guide to building a brand.
+Top Tip: Without a strong brand identity, you risk blending into the crowd.
+Your brand is how your customers and the world perceive and understand your business.
+Read more about how to build a brand your customers will love in our 7-step guide to building a brand 💫.

 4. Foster the development of other leaders